aliasgerovs/aliasgerovs.github.io/content/_index.md

               Responsibilities:
               - Student researcher specialized in deep learning model research and development.
-              - Represented Azerbaijan in Hungary among world countries in World Robot Olympiad with project titled 'Optimizing Road Networks for Automated Vehicles with using Open CV'.
-              -  the optimizing traffic light timing for vehicles with using Open CV.
+              - Represented Azerbaijan in Hungary among world countries in World Robot Olympiad with project of optimizing traffic light timing for vehicles with using Open CV.
-              Adeptly used Python (OpenCV), and build object detection models.

     design:
       columns: '2'